Friday, January 6, 2023

 Over the past millennia and centuries, human activities on our planet causes rapid changes of biodiversity, including extinction of phylogenetic lineages, invasion of exotic taxa and even the spread of artificially constructed genetically manipulated organisms (GMO´s) or part of their genome.

 Many of these changes are beneficial, others have negative impact on ecosystem functions, on other organisms and on goods and services, consumed by humans.
 Conservation, management and, monitoring of biodiversity is of high relevance for biodiversity and for sustainable development.
-Change is no longer seen as a local phenomenon or as a slowly developing trend.
 With rising awareness of global environmental changes, monitoring data are needed for a variety of goals, including

 (a) to understand the role and impact of drivers and causes of change